DEFINING YOUR E-COMMERCE NEEDS

 Will low price lead in products be followed with sales on the back end for higher-priced products and services?
 Products up to $20.00 meet little resistance.
 On the other hand, products that cost thousands of dollars may require a longer sales process.
 Complex services might only be closed using real salespeople.

 Is a plan in place to secure and qualify leads?
 How can you remove as much risk from the buyer as possible (warranty, return policy, etc.)?
 What is your sales cycle?
 Can you close sales on-line without human interaction or do you need to follow-up on leads generated?

 Do you have a brick and mortar or other off-web locations or contact point (like a mail order catalog)?

-Selling in an existing market is easier and less risky.
+In other words, selling in an existing market is more comfortable and less risky.
 The understanding of what you are offering already exists since other companies have paved the way.
-What existing distribution channels are you able to tap?
-Are there any 1000-pound gorillas and if so, how can you compete against them?
-Amazon and Walmart are considered to be gorillas in their markets.
+Therefore look into existing distribution channels are you able to tap.

 Our clients rate us #1 in custom eCommerce website design.
 Read what our eCommerce web design customers have to say about us on Google Reviews.
 To learn more contact, the professional eCommerce web design experts at VISIONEFX.
 Call us at 757-963-1787 or contact us here.